Solidie/solidie/readme.txt

 = v1.1.2 -> May 12, 2024 =
 --------------------------
+* New: Updates API path settings field added
+* New: New hook added to register custom menu in frontend dashboard sidebar
 * Fix: Gallery and single content does not load Gutenberg header footer
+* Fix: Changelog line break not showing in release panel in content editor

 = v1.1.1 -> May 06, 2024 =
 --------------------------